deltaquebec/dquigley.dev/research.md

 ### Hyperbolic Spaces

-### Geoemtric Neural Networks
+### Neural Network Theory

 Much of machine learning (neural network machine learning, in particular) is a wild west, built from _ad hoc_ models.
-Though empiracally verifiable, there is a scarcity of a principled mathematically unified foundation. **Geometric Deep Learning** is an attempt for geometric unification of a broad class of ML problems from the perspectives of **symmetry** and **invariance**.
+Though empiracally verifiable, there is a scarcity of a principled mathematically unified foundation.
+Two attractive approaches to equip neural networks with grounded theoretical foundations follow from: Geometric Deep Learning; Effective Deep Learning Theory.

+**Geometric Deep Learning** [(Bronstein, et al., 2021)](https://arxiv.org/abs/2104.13478) is an attempt for geometric unification of a broad class of ML problems from the perspectives of **symmetry** and **invariance**.

 | Architecture          | Domain Ω           | Symmetry group G                  |
 |-----------------------|--------------------|----------------------------------|